chinapedia/wikipedia.abstract.en/Page/Cryptanalysis.md

 Classical ciphers

-Al-kindi-cryptanalysis.png's 9th century _Manuscript on Deciphering Cryptographic Messages_]]
+'s 9th century _Manuscript on Deciphering Cryptographic Messages_]]

 Although the actual word "_cryptanalysis_" is relatively recent (it was coined by William Friedman in 1920), methods for breaking codes and ciphers are much older.
 The first known recorded explanation of cryptanalysis was given by 9th-century Arab[12][13] polymath, Al-Kindi (also known as "Alkindus" in Europe), in _A Manuscript on Deciphering Cryptographic Messages_.
 This treatise includes a description of the method of frequency analysis (Ibrahim Al-Kadi, 1992- ref-3).
 Italian scholar Giambattista della Porta was author of a seminal work on cryptanalysis _"De Furtivis Literarum Notis"._[14]